kilpio/jenkins_dockerized/README.md

 And even more, the user running Jenkins in the container should be a member of the 'docker' group to run docker operations.
 The only working solution found is to launch the container also with docker group id (it is usually 999, but check this beforehand).

+Some utilities like ssh e.g. do not operate correctly if user has only id but not username.
+So the <start-jenkins-container.sh> gives name jenkins0 to the Jenkins user in container.

 ### The .env file

 Here you can change the path to the Jenkins data folder location on your host (HOST_JENKINS_DATA), redefine the path to the docker socket (HOST_DOCKER) and set your original password for the Jenkins keystore ('mypass' by default).
 By default you should not change anything.